rubenhortas/rubenhortas.github.io/_posts/2023-03-18-maintenance-of-hdd-in-gnu-linux.md

 tags: [gnu/linux, hdd, smartmontools, smartctl, fsck]
 ---

+A hard disk drive (HDD) can suffer several types of failures: logical failures, mechanical failures or firmware failures.
+Since we cannot avoid mechanical or firmware failures, we will try to avoid (or minimize) logical failures.

 It's a good practice to check the health of your HDD (Hard Disk Drives) from time to time and repair them if neccesary.
 It will avoid a lot of data loss and headaches.